 But a strong hint for this sudden origin of warm-bloodedness in both synapsids and archosaurs at exactly the time of the Permian-Triassic mass extinction was found in 2009.
-Tai Kubo, then a student studying the Masters in Palaeobiology degree at Bristol and Professor Benton identified that all medium-sized and large tetrapods switched from sprawling to erect posture right at the Permian-Triassic boundary.
+Tai Kubo, then a student studying for the Master in Palaeobiology degree at Bristol, and Professor Benton identified that all medium-sized and large tetrapods switched from sprawling to erect posture right at the Permian-Triassic boundary.

 Their study was based on fossilized footprints.
 They looked at a sample of hundreds of fossil trackways, and Kubo and Benton were surprised to see the posture shift happened instantly, not strung out over tens of millions of years, as had been suggested.
 It also happened in all groups, not just the mammal ancestors or bird ancestors.

 Professor Benton said: “Modern amphibians and reptiles are sprawlers, holding their limbs partly sideways.

 “Birds and mammals have erect postures, with the limbs immediately below their bodies.
 This allows them to run faster, and especially further.
 There are great advantages in erect posture and warm-bloodedness, but the cost is that endotherms have to eat much more than cold-blooded animals just to fuel their inner temperature control.”

 The evidence from posture change and from the early origin of hair and feathers, all happening at the same time, suggested this was the beginning of a kind of “arms race.”
 In ecology, arms races occur when predators and prey have to compete with each other, and where there may be an escalation of adaptations.
 The lion evolves to run faster, but the wildebeest also evolves to run faster or twist and turn to escape.